Duke and Houston square off in the Final 4

 BETMGM SPORTSBOOK LINE: Blue Devils -5.5; over/under is 136.5

-BOTTOM LINE: No. 1 Duke takes on No. 2 Houston in the NCAA Tournament Final Four.
+BOTTOM LINE: No. 1 Duke and No. 2 Houston play in the NCAA Tournament Final Four.

-The Blue Devils have gone 22-1 against ACC teams, with a 13-2 record in non-conference play.
-Duke has a 1-1 record in games decided by less than 4 points.
+The Blue Devils’ record in ACC play is 22-1, and their record is 13-2 in non-conference games.
+Duke leads the ACC in rebounding, averaging 35.7 boards.
+Cooper Flagg leads the Blue Devils with 7.5 rebounds.

-The Cougars are 22-1 in Big 12 play.
-Houston is sixth in the Big 12 with 33.1 rebounds per game led by J’wan Roberts averaging 6.3.
+The Cougars’ record in Big 12 action is 22-1.
+Houston averages 74.0 points while outscoring opponents by 15.7 points per game.

-Duke scores 83.7 points, 25.4 more per game than the 58.3 Houston gives up.
-Houston averages 8.2 made 3-pointers per game this season, 1.3 more made shots on average than the 6.9 per game Duke gives up.
+Duke makes 49.6% of its shots from the field this season, which is 11.4 percentage points higher than Houston has allowed to its opponents (38.2%).
+Houston averages 8.2 made 3-pointers per game this season, 1.3 more made shots on average than the 6.9 per game Duke allows.

-TOP PERFORMERS: Cooper Flagg is averaging 18.9 points, 7.5 rebounds and 4.2 assists for the Blue Devils.
-Kon Knueppel is averaging 17.0 points over the last 10 games.
+TOP PERFORMERS: Flagg is averaging 18.9 points, 7.5 rebounds and 4.2 assists for the Blue Devils.
+Kon Knueppel is averaging 17 points and 3.9 assists over the past 10 games.

-LJ Cryer is averaging 15.4 points for the Cougars.
-Emanuel Sharp is averaging 14.7 points over the last 10 games.
+J’wan Roberts is averaging 10.7 points and 6.3 rebounds for the Cougars.
+LJ Cryer is averaging 17.5 points over the last 10 games.

 LAST 10 GAMES: Blue Devils: 10-0, averaging 86.7 points, 35.9 rebounds, 16.5 assists, 6.0 steals and 5.1 blocks per game while shooting 50.6% from the field.
 Their opponents have averaged 67.0 points per game.